What Is 20 Square Rooted

 4. Numerical Methods (Newton-Raphson Method):

 This is a more advanced numerical method often used in computer science and engineering to find the roots of equations.
-It's based on the idea of finding the tangent line to the function at a given point and using the x-intercept of that tangent line as a better approximation.
+In real terms, it's based on the idea of finding the tangent line to the function at a given point and using the x-intercept of that tangent line as a better approximation.
 The Newton-Raphson method requires calculus, but it’s highly efficient for finding accurate approximations.

 5. Continued Fractions: